-In accordance with facts and circumstances arising from the social unrest in Chile and the global pandemic due to COVID-19 (situations beyond the Bank's control), the process of selling its share participation has taken more than one year.
-If, however, the Bank continues committed to its selling plan and its acquiring network development plan, as evidenced by the recent creation of a payment card operating company and the active search for potential buyers.
+In accordance with facts and circumstances arising from the social unrest in Chile and the global pandemic due to COVID-19 (situations beyond the Bank's control), and the absence of suitable buyers, the process of selling its equity has failed.
+According to the above, our management has re-evaluated the situation and decided to reclassify the stakes as Investment in associates.
+See Note 12.

 As of December 31, 2020, the Bank has sold its participation in Nexus.